CodeStix/reddit-discord-bot/README.md

 # reddit-discord-bot

 An amazing Discord bot that connects with reddit.
-Has video downloading support, 50/50 spoilers ...
+Has video playback support, NSFW (and 50/50) spoilers ...

 ## Usage